Panshan Liaoning, China Travel Guide

 Protect yourself from mosquitoes and sun exposure.

-Mosquitoes are present in warmer months, especially in wetland areas.
+Mosquitoes exist in warmer months, especially in wetland areas.
 Insect repellent with DEET or Picaridin is a wise choice.
 Long sleeves and pants at dawn and dusk also offer protection.

 In summer, high-SPF sunscreen, hats, and hydration Shields against sunburn and heatstroke.
-Seek shade during peak sun hours.
+Stay in the shade when the sun is strongest.

 These measures keep you safe while exploring.